mdmtk/docs/edge/source/guide/tutorials/quickstart.md

 * **Intro To The MXMS** - The basic information that is needed for using the MX Management System.
 * **Binding to the MXMS** - All communications to the MXMS on Zebra devices, occur through a common binding interface.
 * **Generating XML** - Data exchanged to the MXMS from the MDM client is handled through a defined XML structure.
-Using the DSDtoXml tool provided in the MDM Toolkit will provide a template for the XML to be used for applying settings.
+Using the DSD tool provided in the MDM Toolkit will provide a template for the XML to be used for applying settings.
 Typically you will use this tool to generate all needed functions and then replace string values for dynamically changing variables.
 * **Submitting XML** - Within the MDM client, XML will be submitted to apply settings via a simple API.
 <!--* **Checking Response** - the MDM client will need to handle response from the MX framework for interpreting submit or query results -->
 * **Querying the MXMS** - Within the MDM client, XML will be submitted to query the MXMS to receive back information about the current settings on the device.